-You may have seen or heard of the analogy of the iceberg in the sea which was advocated by Sigmund Freud.
+Sigmund Freud advocated the analogy of the iceberg in the sea.
 He quoted: ‘The mind is like an iceberg; it floats with one-seventh of its bulk above water.’
 His theory was that the mind has three parts: the conscious (above water), the preconscious (just below the waterline), and the unconscious (way below the waterline).

 ‘The famed psychoanalyst believed that behavior and personality were derived from the constant and unique interaction of conflicting psychological forces that operate at three different levels of awareness: the preconscious, conscious, and unconscious.
 He believed that each of these parts of the mind plays an important role in influencing behavior.

 In order to understand the ins and outs of Freud’s theory, it is essential to first understand what he believed each part of personality did.
 This includes how it operated, and how these three elements interact to contribute to the human experience.
 Learn more about each of these levels of awareness and the role that they play in shaping human behavior and thought.